Strategoose/gva_publication/README.md

 If we update the source code so that calculations are on a different basis, so that we do not expect the code to be able to accurately reproduce statistics in previous publications (for example because of a change in methodology) then we increment the the major number and reset minor and patch numbers: v2.0.0.

 This may seem complicated but it is a very widely used, standised approach to managing software versioning.

+What if we are just adding an extra column? this won't pass test for previous releases but doesn't seem like a good enough reason for a major release since the rest of the information will still be accurate? maybe it is a good enough reason? or maybe the tests should know to just check whatever information was actually included in the release - yes.

 ## Design philosophy/requirements:
 * Reproducibility